zero-meta/EasyClangComplete/docs/settings.md

 ### **`target_compilers`**

 Controls if we try to retrieve built-in flags from a target compiler.
-This option is used when we use a `compile_commands.json` file either directly or indirectly e.g. via CMake.
 If a compiler is not `null`, we try to ask it for the defines and include paths it sets implicitly and pass them to the clang compiler which is used to generate the code completion.
 If your completions require the knowledge about the toolchain, this option should improve the quality of the completions, however, in some corner cases it might cause completions to fail entirely.

 !!! example "Default value"
     ```json